Data Protection in ASP.NET Core

 }

-Now, we will use dataprotector instance to protect the data.
+Finally, we will use a dataprotector instance to protect the data.

 public string GetMessage()